Binary Arrow: An “As Seen on TV” Scam

 Quick Summary of Binary Arrow

-Rating: 0.1 out of 5.
-It's an expertly choreographed binary options scam.
+Rating: 0.1 It's an expertly choreographed binary options scam.

 David Baxter has an incredible proposition for you: He will reveal to you “the best kept secrets of the financial world” and, in exchange, you’ll test his beta-version binary option trading software, called Binary Arrow.
 In the process, you’ll make some serious money; i.e., the kind of money that only big banks make.